vpaliy/merklelib/README.md

 <img src="https://github.com/vpaliy/merkle-trees/blob/master/ext/merkle.jpg"  />

-This is what an "artificially" balanced tree looks like (a tree whose number of leaves is not power of two):
+This is what an "artificially" balanced tree looks like (a tree whose number of leaves is not a power of two):

 <img src="https://github.com/vpaliy/merkle-trees/blob/master/ext/empty.jpg"  />

 We had to add an empty light-weight node in order to keep it balanced.
-Therefore, when we append a new leaf, we can just replace that empty node and recalculate the hash root; time complexity is `O(log(n))`.
+Therefore, when we append a new leaf, we can just replace that empty node and recalculate the hash root.

 ### Merkle Audit Proof